Fictional and Factual Texts

 - Arthur Melbourne Cooper (e.g. MacNab's visit to London (1905) which can also be found in this collection.

-The language developed in these early films was later codified into visual grammar by the Russian genius Sergei Eisenstein (cinematic montage) and the pioneering American director, D.W.
+The language developed in these early films was later codified into visual grammar by Sergei Eisenstein (who created Russian cinematic montage) and the American director D.W.
 Griffiths.
-Sometimes referred to as "the invisible art" (because when it is well done the viewer cannot see the joins), this visual language (sound did not fully arrive until the 1930s) developed into a system of planning, shooting and editing that is now generally referred to as the ‘continuity system’.
+Sometimes referred to as "the invisible art" (because when it is well done the viewer cannot see the joins), this visual language developed into a system of planning, shooting and editing that is now generally referred to as the ‘continuity system’.
+Sound did not fully arrive until the 1930s.

-The continuity system is designed to provide the audience with a smooth and apparently seamless viewing experience despite the fact that a film is cobbled together from hundreds of individual clips of visual and audio information.
+The continuity system provides the audience with a smooth and apparently seamless viewing experience despite the fact that a film is cobbled together from hundreds of individual clips of visual and audio information.
 At the core of this system is the concept of active questioning.

-This means that the narrative should be constructed in a fashion where questions are set and answered through the actions and reactions of the characters in one clip and then partially answered by the next, as well as what the audience has deduced must be happening in the areas of action that they cannot directly see.
-When these filmed shots and recorded sounds are edited into sequences, audiences suspend their disbelief and allow their natural curiosity about what they see and hear to draw them into the artifice of the cinematic experience.
-This allows audiences to engage emotionally and intellectually with the illusion of a larger narrative world.
+Active questioning means that the narrative is constructed in a fashion where questions are set and answered through the actions and reactions of the characters in one clip and then partially answered by the next.
+When shots and sounds are edited into sequences, audiences allow their natural curiosity about what they see and hear to draw them into the artifice of the cinematic experience.
+This 'suspension of disbelief' allows audiences to engage emotionally and intellectually with the illusion of a larger narrative world.

-This process can be readily demonstrated with a simple, hypothetical shot sequence:
+This process can be demonstrated with a simple, hypothetical shot sequence:

 - A man points (what is he pointing at?).